 - Add them to salads for a boost of protein — think Cobb Salad or Salad Nicoise.

 For Soft Boiled Eggs: Cook 3 minutes on manual/high pressure, then use a quick release.
 Place the eggs into an ice bath to stop the cooking.
 Peel the eggs after chilling in the ice bath.
+The nutrition information is provided as a courtesy and is approximate only.
+It was calculated by Nutritionix with the recommended brands and ingredients.
+All brands are different, so please verify the macros with your specific ingredients to ensure accuracy.

 Serving Size: 1